 Many tech companies use contractors to minimize their labor costs, and Google is no exception.
 According to a New York Times report, Google actually has more contractors than full-time employees.
 The tech giant has approximately 102,000 full-time employees and 121,000 contractors.

-Contractors who work at Google are usually hired and procured by outside agencies.
+Contractors who work at Google are usually procured and hired by outside agencies.
 These contractors are hired to do everything from clean facilities to work on software projects, but they do not have access to the same benefits as Google employees.

 In April, over 900 Google workers signed an open letter calling for Google to show more respect to its contracted workforce.
 The letter was written in response to a sudden layoff of dozens of contractors who had no protection when the company decided that it didn't need them anymore.
 Contractors and temporary employees at Google would like to be treated more like valued participants than disposable assets.